StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 The topology and all telemetry displayed in StackState is based on a snapshot of the IT infrastructure.
 The moment from which this snapshot is taken is specified by the topology time.

 By default, StackState is in live mode with the topology time set to the current time.
 You can [time travel](#time-travel) to a previous state of the topology by selecting a custom topology time.
 On the timeline, the selected topology time is shown by the playhead - a black line with the selected topology time at the top.
+It is also specified in the **Topology time** box at the top of the timeline.

 The topology time can be set in the following ways: